|

 Why is an Application Profile useful?

-• Prerequisite for application performance analysis and capacity planning
+• Prerequisite for application performance analysis and capacity

 • Directs & focuses application performance tuning efforts